-D. Provided Items (No Cost)
+D. District Provided Items (No Cost) that Remain District-Owned

-As set out in the Field Employees Association Memorandum of Understanding, in addition to the uniform allowance items referred to in the regular uniform list in the job classification, the District provides District-owned items to field employees (e.g., coveralls) at no cost to the employees.
+As set out in the Field Employees Association Memorandum of Understanding, iIn addition to the uniform allowance items referred to in the regular uniform list in the job classification, tThe District provides District-owned items to employees that work in the fieldwhose's work tasks require such items, as determined by their department manager, employees (e.g., coveralls, hard hats, toe-protected work boots, rain gear) at no cost to thethose employees.
 All items covered by this section remain the property of the District and will be returned to the District upon separation from District employment.
-PERSONNEL POLICIES & PROCEDURES MANUAL